This is another of the original essays in this collection.

 But I think this rift was built into their characters and waiting to bite them from the moment they got together.
 The actual final straw may have been Arthur’s love affair with Muggle technology, but the underlying cause is that Molly has a domineering disposition, and Arthur is one of those people who can be neither led nor driven.
 Eventually even the Mollys of the world will stop pumping a dry well and turn their attentions elsewhere.
 With Arthur’s new promotion the rift appears to be gradually closing, and once the balloon went up in DHs and all the family but Percy seem to have gone into some form of hiding, he and Molly had an external enemy to face off against together.
 But the potential is still there, and that rift may open up again whenever the two of them get out of step with one another.

-This was probably not so obvious when Molly and Arthur were still at Hogwarts, and it’s the kind of thing that makes me very uneasy with any “romantic” relationship between Ron and Hermione.
+This was probably not so obvious when Molly and Arthur were still at Hogwarts, and it’s the kind of thing that makes me very uneasy about any “romantic” relationship between Ron and Hermione.
 Ron and Hermione have some of the makings of a rewarding long-term friendship or a really kick-ass working partnership, And it is absolutely true that their individual strengths are each balanced by the strengths of the other.
 But moving any of these contexts into the domestic arena does them both a disservice.
 They truly don’t want the same things from life, and they don’t really agree on what is truly important.
 Unfortunately the problem with marrying one’s “Hogwarts sweetheart” is that most of what one has as common ground is simply Hogwarts itself.
 And they will not be at Hogwarts forever.

 The prospect of seeing Ron and Hermione devolve into a latter-day Molly and Arthur does not strike me at all as a cozy, fluffy, or happy ending, regardless of the opinions of a half a billion 12-year-olds.
 12-year-olds are not forced to live with their idea of what would make a happy marriage when they are 12.
 Molly habitually treats Arthur dismissively, and Arthur retaliates by tuning Molly out.
 I think that Ron and Hermione both deserve something rather better than that.